InterfaceGuy/ImpossibleEEBO3/README.md

 ![4D Hypercube 3D Projection](hypercube_projection.png)

 This visualization represents a 3D projection of the 4D hypercube structure we're investigating.
-It helps us understand the complex relationships between vertices in higher dimensions.
+The cyan nodes and white edges help us understand the complex relationships between vertices in higher dimensions.
+Each vertex is labeled with its binary representation.

 ### Magic Hypercube Visualization

 ![4D Magic Hypercube 3D Projection](magic_hypercube_projection.png)

 This image shows a 3D projection of the 4D magic hypercube.
-The colors represent the magical properties of the hypercube, which may be key to understanding the encryption method used in the cipher.
+The cyan nodes represent the first 192 vertices (matching the cipher length), while the white nodes represent the remaining vertices.
+This visualization may provide insights into how the cipher text maps onto the magic hypercube structure.

 ## Next Steps